 |---|---|---|

-Avoid layout thrash | Batch reads and writes separately | Prevents repeated forced reflow in loops. |
+Avoid layout thrash | Batch reads first, then batch writes in | Prevents repeated forced reflow in loops. |

 Smooth animations | Animate | Often avoids layout and heavy paint work. |